DrKoine Love the text, and she will love you back.

 Stacks Image 675

-The assumption often is made that God’s will was for Paul to go to Jerusalem.
-That assumption is wrong, but you have to love the text (read carefully) to hear what Luke actually says.
-Luke makes clear from the beginning of Paul’s work that God never wanted Paul in Jerusalem.
-Even shortly after the Damascus Road, God clearly told Paul he must avoid public activity in Jerusalem.
+Did God want Paul to go to Jerusalem at the end of the third missionary journey?
+Contrary to many commentators, the answer is no. Luke makes clear that from the beginning, God never wanted Paul in Jerusalem.
 Paul’s private visits to salute leaders of the Jerusalem church were not problematic to God’s purposes.
 However, Paul’s public preaching and testimony in Jerusalem were problematic to God’s purposes, and God told Paul so.
-In a vision in the temple soon after the Damascus road vision—a vision Paul himself relates but is almost completely ignored by readers of Acts—God made clear to Paul that Paul’s testimony in Jerusalem never would serve God’s purposes.
-Thus, God told Paul to leave Jerusalem immediately, and that command was God’s on-going divine mandate over Paul’s life (Acts 22:21).
-When Paul insisted on going to Jerusalem at the end of the 3MJ, therefore, he was out of God’s will.
-In fact, The Holy Spirit made patently clear to Paul that God’s “stay out of Jerusalem” mandate was still in place even while Paul was on his way to Jerusalem (Acts 21:4).
-God’s will for Paul, instead, was Rome (Acts 23:11).
+In a temple vision to which Paul himself testified that he experienced soon after the Damascus road vision—almost completely ignored by readers of Acts—God told Paul his testimony in Jerusalem never would serve God’s purposes.
+Thus, God commanded Paul to leave Jerusalem immediately, which stood as a permanent divine mandate over Paul’s life (Acts 22:21).
+Therefore, when Paul insisted on going to Jerusalem at the end of the 3MJ, he was fighting God’s will.
+In fact, The Holy Spirit made patently clear to Paul that God’s earlier “stay out of Jerusalem” vision mandate was still in place even while Paul was on his way to Jerusalem (Acts 21:4).
+God’s will for Paul was Rome (Acts 23:11).
 Jerusalem, then, as Luke tells the story, was Paul’s self-willed, destructive, and disastrous detour in the divine itinerary west to Rome.

 00:00